 (Steal Radix’s content scoresheet here)

-49 percent of marketers say that budget is a big problem, and many that say that they are often faced with the trade-off between content quality and content quantity.
+49 percent of marketers say that budget is a big problem and many say that they are often faced with the trade-off between content quality and content quantity.

 David: If you are under pressure, the temptation is always to stick with what you’ve always done rather than to experiment, but then that has a knock-on effect.
 People with budget issues were also eighteen percent less likely to be happy with the business results of the content that they produce, so it’s kind of a cycle.

-Karla: One marketer said, “senior management doesn’t have a clue and sees all marketing as cost not investment.”
+Karla: One marketer said, “senior management doesn’t have a clue and sees all marketing as a cost, not investment.”

 This is a big problem for marketers and it couldn’t be more true than it is right now given the current economic climate.

-There are two aspects: one is around costs.
-What are the costs involved in content production and are there ways that we can reduce this?
-The second one—the million-dollar question from marketing—how can we better prove the value of marketing, specifically what content marketing can do for businesses?
+There are two aspects.
+One is around costs; what costs are involved in content production and are there ways to reduce this?
+The second aspect is how can we better prove the value of marketing, specifically what content marketing can do for businesses.

 David: The right message and the right words have to be really key to everything.
 But if you’re creating a video, do you really need those very high production values?
 Are the savings you can make?
 There are some formats that are cheaper to produce than others.